coleygroup/desp/processing/README.md

 ### 5. Train models

 Code and scripts for training the forward template and building block models is found in `desp/inference/models/fwd_model/`.
-Code and scripts for training the synthetic distance and Retro* value models is found in `desp/inference/models/syn_value/`
+Code and scripts for training the synthetic distance and Retro* value models is found in `desp/inference/models/syn_value/`.
+More detailed instructions coming soon!